What Is Incremental Backup

 Now, let’s take a look at how each of these types of incremental backups handles deleted files.

-See also How To Restore Vm From Backup
+See also I Want To Backup My Contacts

 File-based incremental backups will not delete any files that have been deleted since the last backup.
 Instead, they will simply add those files to the list of deleted files.
 This means that the size of the incremental backup will increase with each successive backup.